-Friend picture this, your loving life, you’re living every day and you’re doing whatever makes you happy, whether it be in the field or out with your animals or maybe with your kids or family at a ball game.
+You’re loving life and living every day.
+You’re doing whatever makes you happy, whether it be in the field or out with your animals or maybe with your kids or family at a ball game.
 But when that thing is over or when your tummy starts growling, you realize you’ve forgotten one important thing: Planning time in for food!

 Food is one of our biggest necessities.
 Maslow’s research proves that we cannot live without healthy food.
 We have to have it.
 We have busy lives and we have times when we forget to plan for food and that can result in some not so healthy choices before we get started.

 One cannot think well, love well or sleep well, if one has not dined well.Virginia Woolf

 If you’re out in the field or working with one hand or even both hands, that can be kind of tricky.
 Maybe you’re at the end of the day and you need a meal.
 What do you do?

 In this post, my guest is going to: